jashruth-k-a/acadrix/README.md

 # Acadrix

-> AI in Education (EdTech) focused on syllabus-bound, hallucination-free answers with adaptive study modes.
+> AI in Education (EdTech) focused on syllabus-bound, hallucination free answers with adaptive study modes.

-Acadrix is a RAG-powered academic assistant that lets students upload their study materials and ask questions — getting precise, document-grounded answers with zero hallucination.
+Acadrix is a RAG-powered academic assistant that lets students upload their study materials and ask questions getting precise, document-grounded answers with zero hallucination.
 Built for students who want to study smarter, not harder.

 ---